liquiFruit/like-it-wear-it/README.md

-# Like It, Wear It Ecommerce Monorepo
+# Like It, Wear It E-commerce Monorepo

 This is an official starter Turborepo.